blade-lang/blade-docs/quick-learn.markdown

 ## Ranges
 ---

-You can define number over a range using Blade's range operator `..` and they can be used with loops very easily.
+You can define numbers over a range using Blade's range operator `..` and they can be used with loops very easily.

 ```blade-repl
 %> 0..5